ibm-cloud-docs/vpc/vpc-security.md

 ## Security overview
 {: #security-overview}

 Security groups and access control lists (ACLs) provide ways to control the traffic across the subnets and instances in your {{site.data.keyword.vpc_full}}, using rules that you specify.
-Security groups and ACLs add security to your subnets and instances.
+Security groups and ACLs add security to your subnets and instances:

-* Traffic to and from a subnet can be controlled by Access Control Lists (ACLs)
+* Traffic to and from a subnet can be controlled by Access Control Lists (ACLs).
-* Security Groups can control the traffic at the virtual server instance (VSI) level
+* Security Groups can control the traffic at the virtual server instance (VSI) level.
-* Set up a public gateway for subnet access to the internet, guarded by ACLs
+* Allow you to set up a public gateway for subnet access to the internet, guarded by ACLs.
-* Set up a floating IP for VSI access to the internet, guarded by SGs
+* Allow you to implement a floating IP for VSI access to the internet, guarded by SGs.

 ![Figure showing how a VPC can be subdivided with subnets](images/vpc-connectivity-and-security.svg "Figure showing how a VPC can be subdivided with subnets"){: caption="Figure 1.
 IBM VPC connectivity and security" caption-side="top"}